Rigid, Soft, Day & Night, Large or Small: We expertly fit all these contact lenses types.

 Because Bay Eye Care is a specialty contact lens practice we have access to the Ministry of Health Contact Lens Subsidy for patients who, for medical reasons, cannot wear spectacles to see effectively.
 This partial subsidy contributes a portion of the costs associated with the fitting and supply of contact lenses from Bay Eye Care if you meet certain criteria.

-Optometrist Aidan Quinlan teaching a patient how to use her new contact lenses.
+Optometrist Alex Petty teaching a patient how to use her new daily disposable soft contact lenses.

 Types of Contact Lens